Miglia12/TLA_Project_2024/README.md

 This specification defines the interactions between a CPU and a GPU in a simplified system where the CPU provides data to the GPU.
 The specification includes the state and behavior of both entities and the communication mechanism between them.

+## Repository Structure

+- **src/main.tla**: The main TLA+ specification file describing the system model.
+- **deliverables/first_design.jpg**: A sketch of the initial design implemented in the specification.
+(Note: Some elements may have changed since the initial design phase.)
+- **deliverables/Project_Abstract.pdf**: Contains the project abstract.

 ## Setting Up TLC

 To configure the TLCmodel checker for efficient state exploration, set the constants as follows: